Terms & Conditions

 Means of Communication

 We may send any Disclosures to you via email to the email address that you have provided (or may provide later) to us or via text message to the cellular telephone number that you have provided (or may provide later) to us.
 We may also post Disclosures on the Borrower Portal under your account or on the Site and will inform you of the posting of such Disclosures.
 You agree that Bread is not responsible for your failure to receive any Disclosures sent via text message or email that is not caused by our failure to send the Disclosure to the cellular number or email address that you would have provided to us.

 Obtaining Paper Disclosures

 You can obtain a paper copy of an electronic Disclosure at no charge, provided that such request is made within a reasonable time after we first provided the electronic Disclosure to you.
 To request a paper copy of a Disclosure, mail your request to P.O.
-Box 1264, New York, NY 10276, identifying the specific Disclosure(s) you would like a copy of and sufficient information to verify your identity and identify the account.
+Box 783186, Philadelphia, PA 19178, identifying the specific Disclosure(s) you would like a copy of and sufficient information to verify your identity and identify the account.

 Before you decide to do business electronically with us, you should consider whether you have the required hardware and software capabilities described:

 - A cellular device capable of receiving text messages